prakashsharma19/testing/README.md

                 event.preventDefault();

                 if (event.key === 'ArrowRight') {
-                    // Move to the right and select text up to punctuation or end of line handleSelectionRight(selection, range, textNode, text, start, end);
+                    // Move to the right and select text up to punctuation or extend to the next line handleSelectionRight(selection, range, textNode, text, start, end);
                 } else if (event.key === 'ArrowLeft') {
                     // Move to the left and adjust the selection to stop before punctuation or start of line